TrelaDev-Innowise/Library3000/README.md

 # 📚 Library3000App

-Library3000App is a console application for managing books, written in Java using Spring.
+**Library3000App** is a console application for managing books, written in Java using **Spring** and **Hibernate**.
-Book data is now stored in a PostgreSQL database via Docker and accessed using **Spring JDBC (JdbcTemplate)**.
+Book data is stored in a **PostgreSQL** database running in **Docker**, and accessed using **Hibernate ORM** (replacing the previous Spring JDBC implementation).

+---

 ## ✨ Features

 ✅ Display the list of books
 ✅ Add a new book
 ✅ Edit a book
 ✅ Delete a book
-✅ Search books by keyword
+✅ Search books by keyword using **Criteria API**
 ✅ Multi-language support (English, Polish)
-✅ Logging & caching via Spring AOP
+✅ Logging and **three levels of caching** via Spring AOP and Hibernate

+---

 ## 🛠 Requirements

 🔹 Java 21
 🔹 Gradle
 🔹 Docker & Docker Compose

+---

 ## 🚀 Setup & Running

 ### 1️⃣ Start the Database

-Run the following command in the root of the project to start the PostgreSQL database using Docker Compose:
+Run the following command in the project root to start the PostgreSQL database with Docker Compose:

 ```sh
 docker-compose up -d
 ```

-This will start a PostgreSQL container with the database used by the application.

 ### 2️⃣ Build the Project

-Build the project and create a fat JAR:
+Use Gradle to build the project and generate a fat JAR:

 ```sh
 gradlew shadowJar
 ```

 ### 3️⃣ Run the Application

-Once the database is up and the JAR is built, run the application:
+Once the database is running and the JAR is built:

 ```sh
 java -jar build/libs/Library3000-1.0-SNAPSHOT.jar
 ```

-Flyway will automatically initialize the schema and insert sample data when the application starts.
+📌 **Flyway** will automatically set up the database schema and populate it with sample data.

 ---

 ## 📂 Project Structure